dsc-courses/dsc10-2025-su/syllabus.md

   will show you how to use it in class.

 Make sure you can access all three sites ASAP.
 It's a good idea to bookmark them, too (though they're all linked at the top of this website).
-I will be available today during our lab/discussion block in HDSI 432 (for those of you in-person) and on zoom (for those of you online).
+Sam will be available Monday Week 1 during our lab/discussion block in HDSI 432 (for those of you in-person) and on Zoom (for those of you online).

 {: .warning }
 **Note that we will not be using Canvas this quarter.
 You won't see this course on your Canvas at all.
 In addition, please do not contact the staff through Canvas – we won't be able to read it!**